There are many decisions that you need to take when choosing a car insurance policy, one of which is deciding on the excess.

 Car insurance excess is the percentage of the insurance coverage that you agree to pay when you file an insurance claim.
 Typically, when you make a car insurance claim there will be an initial portion you will need to cover yourself, before the insurance coverage kicks in.

-Since the insurer won’t have to bear the full claim settlement, deciding on a higher excess can help lower the cost of your car insurance premium.
-However, given that you may only need to pay the excess in the rare instance that the worst does occur, you will need to consider your financial wellbeing when deciding on the amount.
+Since the insurer won’t have to bear the full claim settlement, deciding on a higher excess may help lower the cost of your car insurance premium.
+However, given that you only need to pay the excess in the (hopefully) rare instance that the worst does occur, you will need to consider your budget when deciding on the amount.

 When do you pay excess on car insurance?

-In Australia, as per the Australian Financial Complaints Authority’s regulations, you may get a waiver of the excess on your car insurance if you can establish that you are facing financial troubles.
+In Australia, as per the Australian Financial Complaints Authority’s regulations, your excess may be waived on your car insurance if you can establish that you are facing financial troubles.
 However, you may still need to pay additional excess in some cases, such as when someone not listed on your insurance policy caused an accident.